WorkBright Logo

 When it comes to verifying your new employee’s employment eligibility, you can’t afford to cut corners with your I-9 process.
 Whether you validate your remote employees’ I-9s through E-Verify, in person, or through a qualified partner like WorkBright, you need to ensure the accuracy, authenticity, and completeness of the I-9s while adhering to legal requirements.

 But, that doesn’t mean you can’t make this a quick and easy process.
-WorkBright offers a solution that is intuitive, compliant, and capable of high-volume hiring, so that companies of all sizes can manage remote hiring and onboarding with ease.
+WorkBright offers a remote I-9 verification software that is intuitive, compliant, and capable of high-volume hiring, so that companies of all sizes can manage remote hiring and onboarding with ease.

 To find out how WorkBright can make your I-9 procedures lightning-fast, error-free, and 100% compliant, book a demo.